theHostileNegotiator/KWBandage/PatchNotes.md

 	* Increased Battle Base cannons ROF and decreased damage to better represent current Guardian Cannon
 5. Railgun Rate of Fire
 	* Rate of Fire reduced and damage increased due to Guardian Cannon changes
 6. Subfaction Rigs when trained from their respective Warfactory would have the Created voice line delayed.
+Additionally, all built from the Reclamation Hub suffer the same problem
 	* Unit Voice Array had ObjectSpecificEntry for when unit is created from Warfactory.
 All referenced GDI Warfactory.
-Changed to reference their own Warfactory.
+Changed to reference their own Warfactory and added the Reclamation Hub SpecificEntry for each faction.
 #### Slingshot
 1. There are no unique tracers for Heroic level when using Tungsten Shells
 	* Created and added tracers for Heroic Tungsten